jamesbriggs/actions_perl/README.md

 1. Bash (Shellcheck)
 1. Python (flake)
 1. Perl (perl -c and prove)
-1. Ruby
+1. Ruby (ruby -wc)

 See `.github/workflows/` for build scripts.

 When there's multiple workflow scripts, all are executed in parallel.
 The workflow script has to decide by directory or file extension what the run actions are.

-Note that workflow scripts do not know which specific files were changed in a git commit, so it's up to you to either process all files new and old, or calculate the change list if necessary.
+Note that as of July 2021, workflow scripts do not know which specific files were changed in a git commit, so it's up to you to either process all files new and old, or calculate the change list if necessary.
 Two different techniques are:

 1. https://dev.to/scienta/get-changed-files-in-github-actions-1p36